jpgxs/gmysql/README.md

 # gmysql
-Asyncronous MySQL library written in C
+Asyncronous MySQL library written in C, compatible with gevent